PSUTrec/documentation/_documents/13-metadata-format.md

 title: "Metadata for Manual Counts"
 ---

+## How to fill out the metadata template file

+### Step 1: Understanding the metadata
 Metadata is the data about the location of where counts are being observed.
 The more metadata that is provided, the more context is given about the location.
 The _metadata\_template.xlsx_ file contains two worksheets described as "Required" and "Optional" (Fig. 1).
 In BikePed Portal, there is a set number of required attributes and a number of optional attributes that can also be included.

 <figure class="align-left">